Dart-Code/Dart-Code/README.md

 ## Extension Configuration

-`dart.sdkPath`: If the Dart SDK is not automatically found on your machine you can set the path to it here.
+- `dart.sdkPath`: If the Dart SDK is not automatically found on your machine from your `PATH` you can set the path to it here.
+- `dart.lineWidth`: The line width to pass to the Dart formatter.
+Defaults to 80.

 ## Known Issues